bakpakin/mendoza/README.md

 # Mendoza

 Mendoza is a simple static site generator, extensible with and written in the [Janet](https://janet-lang.org) programming language.
-Use markdown to author content and handlebars-like syntax to create templates for your HTML pages.
+Use a simple markup language to author content and flexible HTML templates for your static content.
-Inside templates, use the full power of the [Janet](https://janet-lang.org) language to generate content.
+Inside templates, use the full power of the [Janet](https://janet-lang.org) language to generate boilerplate.
 Mendoza first parses markup into a document, are then rendered to HTML after going through custom transformations.

 ## Why?